mollybanks/A1-mollybanks/instructions.md

 **Interests**: xxx (About 50 words [complete: ])
 **Key fact**: xxx (About 50 words [complete:  ])
 ```
 Forth, and finally, conclude your report with a brief reflection, titled, "Data Feminism: What I Learned?"
-(About 100 words).
-In this section, first, give a definition of data feminism from D'lgnazio & Klein (2020) and, second, briefly discuss what you learned by doing this assignment [complete: ])
+(About 120 words).
+In this section, first, give a definition of data feminism from D'lgnazio & Klein (2020).
+Include the page number of the defintion.
+Second, given this defintion and your reading, briefly discuss one or two issues related your choosen data visualization. [complete: ])

 #### 3.4 Coding Requirements [Eleven tasks to complete]
 In your report you **MUST** use at each of these elements at least once: